-Full Admission
+Admission

 You can only be fully admitted once we receive all of your supporting documents, including official transcripts showing that entrance requirements have been met.
 To be considered "official," transcripts must be mailed directly to Ambrose by the issuing institution.
-Unofficial transcripts, such as photocopies and faxed copies of transcripts, or transcripts received directly from you, may be submitted for consideration for Early Admission but only official transcripts will qualify you for Full Admission.
+Unofficial transcripts, such as photocopies and faxed copies of transcripts, or transcripts received directly from you, may be submitted for consideration for Early Admission but only official transcripts will qualify you for full or conditional Admission (see Admission Types).
 If your official transcripts are in a language other than English, it is your responsibility to provide a certified English translation.